Detecting depression: Phone apps could monitor teen angst

 The study is for ages 18 and up, but if proven to work, the technology could be used in kids too, Leow said.

-— Mindspring, a Palo Alto, California tech health company co-founded by Insel, the former National Institutes of Health chief, is testing a "digital phenotyping" app in several studies.
+— Mindstrong, a Palo Alto, California, tech health company co-founded by Insel, the former NIH official, is testing a "digital phenotyping" app in several studies.
 Insel thinks the technology has promise to transform psychiatry, but that the most important question is whether it can be used to improve patient health.

-— Verily, a tech health arm of Google parent company Alphabet, is developing a similar app but declined to elaborate beyond a written statement from its mental health leader, Menachem Fromer.
+— Verily, a tech health arm of Google parent company Alphabet, is developing a similar app but declined to elaborate beyond a statement from its mental health leader, Menachem Fromer.
 He cited two key goals: making predictions about someone's mental health and their symptoms and "discovering new subtypes of disease that may inform treatment decisions."

 Online:

-Note: This story has been corrected to fix company's name to Mindstrong, not Mindspring, and to fix agency name to National Institute of Mental Health, not Mental Illness.